 Human cost and accountability

-– Feb 28: War begins as US and Israel launch strikes across Iran; Iran closes the Strait of Hormuz.
+– Feb 28: Major strikes across Iran mark a sharp escalation; Iran announces closure of the Strait of Hormuz.

-– March 13: US bombing raid on Kharg Island hits many military sites but spares energy infrastructure.
+– March 13: A US bombing raid hits multiple military sites on Kharg Island.

-– March 21: Trump issues 48‑hour deadline to reopen Hormuz.
+– March 21: US issues a 48‑hour deadline for Hormuz to be reopened.

-– March 23–26: Trump extends the deadline twice amid reports of “very good” but unspecified talks; Pentagon considers further troop deployments.
+– March 23–26: The US extends the deadline twice amid reports of indirect talks; Pentagon considers additional deployments.

-– March 24: US sends a 15‑point plan to Iran via intermediaries.
+– March 24: A 15‑point US plan is transmitted to Iran via intermediaries.

 Other developments